livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 > Systems where failed replicas are allowed to exist without possible hope of recovery
 >
 > E.g. Distributed databases, majority-voting protocols
+>
+> Question: If a network-partitioning fault creates 5 partitions, and we choose CP in the CAP theorem, how many partitions are running after the fault?
+>
+> Answer: 1.

 - prefer AP
 > You can get a response, but it might not be the right response